 - Checked Ball

-In Junior Youth Division brackets only, the initial pass, if made behind the free throw line extended, shall not be contested by the opposing team.
-If the initial pass is made below the free throw line extended, toward the basket, the pass may be contested (See Rule 11).
+EXCEPTION: In Junior Youth Division brackets, the initial pass, if made behind the free throw line extended, shall not be contested by the opposing team.
+If the initial pass is made below the free throw line extended, toward the basket, the pass may be contested.

 - Taking It Back

 The ball will be “taken back” on each change of possession, regardless of whether or not a shot was attempted.
 Failure to “take it back” results in loss of possession and any points just scored.
 When taking the ball back, the player must bring his/her whole body and the ball anywhere behind the two point arc.

 - Ball Out-of-Bounds